Session 8:Everyday Faith & Ministry: Reader Ministry

 We give you thanks, loving God, for all who hear your call and serve you faithfully.
 We give thanks for those who have shared their faith with us.
 We ask your blessing on those who seek to witness to your presence and your love.
 We pray for all who are seeking to fulfil their calling in life.
 We remember specially today those who are called to the office of Reader, fill each one with daily with your Spirit and your refreshing.
 Amen.

 This session looks at the call to one form of public or authorised ministry in the church, namely the office of Reader.
 Reader ministry in its current form has been part of the life of the church since the second half of the nineteenth century.
-Today the Central Readers' Council of the Church of England is exploring through a series of consultations the role of Readers and are reflecting on the question ‘What is God calling us to be and to do?
+Today the Central Readers' Council of the Church of England is exploring, through a series of consultations, the role of Readers and are reflecting on the question ‘What is God calling us to be and to do in our everyday faith?'